DEFRA/defra-ai-sdlc/workflow/workflow-project-setup.md

 - **Setup Obsidian (if using)**:
     - Follow [Obsidian-specific setup guidance](../tool-specific/tool-obsidian.md)
     - Create a vault for project documentation within the repository.
+    - Configure essential plugins:
+        - Git integration for version control
+        - Markdown formatting tools
+    - Set up templates for:
+        - Technical specifications
+        - Architecture decisions
+        - Meeting notes
     - Link the workspace with the repository or team workspace for centralized knowledge sharing.
-    - If not using Obsidian, setup directories in the repository to manage product requirement and architecture documentation that the IDE can access for reference.
+    - If not using Obsidian, setup directories in the repository to manage:
+        - Product requirements
+        - Architecture documentation
+        - API specifications
+        - Development guidelines
+        - Ensure all documentation is accessible to the IDE for reference

 ## Frameworks and Initial Testing